‘Lady Ninja’ pummels assailant who attacked elderly friend

-FONTANA, Calif.
-(AP) - Her martial arts skills may not be quite what they once were, but still, you don’t mess with Lady Ninja.
+LOS ANGELES (AP) - Her martial arts skills may not be quite what they once were, but still, you don’t mess with Lady Ninja.

 Authorities say that’s a lesson a California man learned painfully after he began shoving around an 82-year-old woman at a Fontana apartment building.